sean-atkinson/bayesian_modeling/README.md

 ![Vladimir Guerrero Jr.](https://imgur.com/6ckQwnC.jpg)

-Working in a Bayesian Perspective with Data
+Working in a Bayesian perspective with data.